Mike Krzyzewski has a reputation for strong leadership, but he also believes in being flexible.

 “You have to adapt to the current culture of the business you’re in,” he told Dean Bill Boulding.

-The Duke men’s basketball coach sat down with the dean of Duke’s Fuqua School of Business as part of Fuqua’s Distinguished Speaker Series.
+The Duke men’s basketball coach sat down with the dean of Duke’s Fuqua School of Business as part of Fuqua’s Distinguished Speakers Series.
 Krzyzewski revealed leadership lessons he has learned from almost four decades at Duke that have netted five national championships.

 Maintain intensity by doing what you love